 What exactly is co-selling?
 In a nutshell, it’s a collaborative partnership between the ISV and the CP to help promote Cloud Marketplace commerce and accelerate sales within the Marketplace (i.e. AWS Marketplace, Google Cloud Platform Marketplace, Microsoft Commercial Marketplace, or Red Hat Marketplace).
 In a co-selling relationship, the Cloud Provider’s sales team will provide leads to the ISV or recommend the ISV’s product to cloud buyers.
 The goal is to help the ISV close more deals faster, while helping the CP to expand its own business and boost cloud consumption.
 In the ideal co-selling setup, everybody wins.

-Why co-selling in the Cloud Marketplace is ideal for startups
+Why co-selling with Cloud Providers on Cloud Marketplace is ideal for startups

 For startups, in particular, co-selling can be a powerful sales tool.
 It’s a way to associate the ISV’s products with a trusted brand and create an additional sales channel and revenue generator.
 Some co-sell programs also offer attractive incentives, such as reductions in Marketplace fees.